Boston Stock Exchange: Early years and founding

-The first officers of the exchange were Samuel Dana (president), George W. Pratt (vice president), and Thomas R. Sewell (secretary and treasurer).
+The exchange's first officers were Samuel Dana, who served as president, George W. Pratt as vice president, and Thomas R. Sewell as secretary and treasurer.

 19th century

 When it first opened the only available securities on the exchange were stocks in banks, insurance companies, local mills, canal projects, small mining operations, and various public debts.
 As the exchange grew it dealt in iron, coal, and copper stocks.
 The exchange was used by the Lake Superior copper mines during the United States' first copper boom.
 The textile mills of Lowell, Lawrence, Manchester, and Lewiston that were a part of the exchange in its early years were almost totally absent by 1893, as the business was mostly held by auctioneers.

 The Boston Stock Exchange played an important role in the development of railroads in New England by providing a market for their securities.
 Railroads that used the exchange included the Boston and Providence Railroad, Boston and Lowell Railroad, and Boston and Worcester Railroad.
 The BSE also provided early capital for the American American Bell Telephone Company, United Shoe Machinery Corporation, United Fruit Company, Union Pacific Railroad, and Calumet and Hecla Mining Company.

 By 1844 the number of members had grown from 13 to 36.
 In 1855 it had grown to 75 members.
 An economic boom in 1879 resulted in a high demand for membership so the BSE voted to cap its membership at 150, where it stood for many years.

 On November 9, 1885, the Boston Stock Exchange held its first continuous session.
 Prior to this there was a morning board and afternoon board.
 The morning board would start at 10:30 AM and the afternoon board would begin at 2 PM.
 Both would adjourn whenever brokers had completed their orders, which could take anywhere between one and three hours.